Rat-Man (comics): The decalogy of the end

 The Shadow has taken possession of Rat-Man's body and is trying to conquer the world by creating a sort of religious cult with messianic outlines.
 But Valker has returned more pure than ever, hairless and dressed only in a white veil, to counter the Shadow.
-Meanwhile, it turns out that Thea, the only woman who Rat-Man ever truly loved, was actually a clone of Aima, a young scientist of whom Rat-Man had fallen in love, while she tried to awaken his latent heroism.
+Meanwhile, it turns out that Thea, the only woman who Rat-Man ever truly loved, was actually a clone of Aima, a young scientist with whom Rat-Man had fallen in love, while she tried to awaken his latent heroism.
 Rat-Man and Aima had time to conceive a child, called Thea.
 So Valker realizes that there is only one way to defeat the Shadow: give back his lost love to Rat-Man.
 Valker manages to reunite him with his lost daughter.
 Reconciled with his daughter, Rat-Man manages to free himself from the control of the Shadow.

 Before the final battle with the Shadow begins, Rat-Man decides to confess his biggest lie: he had always known that Aima was still alive, but he had not looked for her in order to be a superhero.
 A ray of light makes its way through the darkness that covers the sky, revealing how to defeat the Shadow.
 The Shadow has become strong thanks to the loss of consciousness of the border between "right" and "wrong"; the awareness of faults and responsibilities weakens the Shadow.
 Rat-Man also understands that as he is able to hear the voices of all those who ask for help, they are able to hear him, and thanks to this link, he can reveal to everyone the way to defeat the Shadow.
 All follow the example of Rat-Man and the Shadow disappears.

 Among the many voices heard by Rat-Man, however, there is also that of Thea, captured by Topìn, the last incarnation of the Shadow.
 Rat-Man reaches him and confronts him.
 Just when Rat-Man is about to be defeated, Thea feels compassion for her father and she calls him for the first time "dad" and Rat-Man defeats Topìn, who reveals that the Shadow will always return, unless Rat-Man kills him.
 His evil laugh is interrupted by Valker, who does not mind to eliminate it once and for all.

 The last scenes tell of the marriage between Rat-Man and Aima.
 Then Rat-Man throws himself from a palace accompanied by Thea, wearing a Rat-Girl costume.